 Winter storms might make it impossible to go to the store to buy chicken feed.
 Prior to the winter months, ensure you store chicken food to last you throughout winter.
 This will come in handy in the event you are unable to go to the stores to replenish your stock.

 Provide enough light in the coop during winter

-During winter the number of hours when there is natural light reduces.
-Light stimulates the hen’s pituitary glands, which in turn stimulates the ovaries to produce eggs.
+Chickens need that for optimal production.
+Light stimulates the hen’s pituitary glands.
+This stimulates the ovaries to produce eggs.
 The optimal light hours for laying hens is 12-14 hours.
-When these reduce, egg production reduces and may stop.
+When these reduce, egg production decreases.
+Your chickens may stop laying.

-Some backyard chicken farmers opt not to provide additional lighting during winter in order to give the chicken rest.
-They choose to be satisfied with the drop in egg production.
+Some backyard chicken farmers opt not to provide supplemental lighting in the coop during winter in order to give the chicken rest.
+They choose to be satisfied with the drop in production.

-Water is an essential nutrient is chickens.
+Water is an essential requirement for chickens.
 It is responsible for digestion, egg production, and temperature regulation.
-The bodies of chicken are 65% water and this needs to be maintained.
-Less water means less production and may affect the health of your chi
+The bodies of chickens are 65% water.
+These water levels need to be maintained.
+Less water means less production.
+It may also have a negative effect on the health of your chickens.

 With the low temperatures in winter, there is a high chance that the drinking water will freeze.
 Chickens will not drink frozen water.
 You can use a heated waterer or create an inexpensive DIY solution to keep the water from freezing.

-You might need to place a thicker layer of bedding during winter as compared to other seasons.
+You will need to place a thicker layer of bedding during winter compared to other seasons.